-- (1) Marriage Leave five (5) days. - (2) Paternity Leave one (1) day. - (3) Serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member - up to two (2) days at one time. - (4) Leave of one (1) day may be added to three (3) days' compassionate leave. - (5) Leave of three (3) days may be taken for travel associated with compassionate leave.

-(6) Adoption Leave - one (1) day.
+- (1) Marriage Leave five (5) days. - (2) Paternity Leave one (1) day. - (3) Serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member up to two (2) days at one time. - (4) Leave of one (1) day may be added to three (3) days' compassionate leave. - (5) Leave of three (3) days may be taken for travel associated with compassionate leave. - (6) Adoption Leave one (1) day. - (7) Leave of up to three (3) days may be taken for absences resulting from the employee or the employee's dependent child having experienced domestic or sexual violence.